-Literally hundreds of penises (phalluses) - from small wooden carvings to big stone sculptures that stand ten feet tall and decorated with ribbons - make this shrine quite unique.
-It honors Chao Mae Tubtim, a female fertility spirit.
-Women visit this shrine when they are trying to conceive, leaving offerings of lotus and jasmine.
+The Bangkok Phallic Shrine (also referred to as Tubtim or Tuptim Shrine) is uniquely adorned with hundreds of phalluses ranging from small wooden carvings to big 3-metre-tall stone sculptures decorated with ribbons.
+It honours Chao Mae Tubtim, a female fertility spirit.
+Women visit this shrine when they’re trying to conceive, leaving offerings of lotus and jasmine.
 And if rumours can be believed, the shrine has a good success rate.

-Women will return if their wish is fulfilled, and place yet another phallus at the shrine in thanks.
-Little is known about the origins of the shrine, which now stands on the grounds of the Swissotel Nai Lert Hotel in the heart of Bangkok.
-It can only be recalled that a spirit house was built by Nai Lert, for the spirit who was believed to reside in the large Sai (Ficus) tree.
+Women will return if their wish is fulfilled and place yet another phallus at the shrine in thanks.
+Little is known about the origins of the shrine, which now stands on the grounds of BDMS Wellness Clinic (formerly Swissotel Nai Lert Hotel) in the heart of Bangkok.
+It can only be recalled that a spirit house was built by Nai Lert, for the spirit who was believed to reside in a large Sai (Ficus) tree in a previous location.

 Offerings of fragrant Jasmine garlands, incense sticks or lotus buds are commonly placed at the shrine.
 The star attractions here are the phalluses though.
 Confronted by this extraordinary and hidden-away display makes many first-time visitors (tourists) blush, considering that Thai people have such a gentle and polite nature.
 But sexual imagery, as a matter of fact, is not uncommon in Thailand.